In this article

 How we made our decision

 We read about Mercedes’ new fully electric sprinter van, the eSprinter, but saw that it only had a range of 150 kilometres (95 miles).
-A new model that promised a better range wouldn’t hit the market before 2023.
+A new model that promised a better range wouldn’t hit the market before 2023, and it was the same story with Ford’s new E-Transit.
 We were starting to lose hope when the Italian brand Fiat announced their first fully electric Fiat Ducato: the Fiat E-Ducato.
 When we looked at the specs we couldn’t quite believe it: Fiat E-Ducato seemed to be everything we were looking for.
 Not only is the diesel-edition Fiat Ducato one of the most popular vans for a camper conversion in Europe, it’s also the number one base model of European motorhomes.
 Built with the same chassis, Fiat E-Ducato seemed like a very solid base for a DIY van build.
-And on top of that, Fiat promised a range of up to 360 kilometres on one charge, blowing all competition out of the water.
+And on top of that, Fiat promised a range of up to 370 kilometres (230 miles) on one charge, blowing all competition out of the water.
 We were sold.

 Buying our Fiat E-Ducato